raihanbhaii/donghuaworld.com-API/README.md

 **I am currently not working on this code anymore.** I built this API for fun and to contribute to the developer community.

 > [!IMPORTANT]
-> **Support notice:** If this project receives enough community support (stars, forks, and contributions), I may consider returning to active development and adding new features.
-Until then, the code is open for everyone to customize.
+> **Support Notice:** If this project receives enough community support (stars, forks, and contributions), I may consider returning to active development and adding new features.
+Until then, the code is open for everyone to customize and build upon.

 ---